gsidsid/ThinkStats2/project1/report1.md

 ## About the General Social Survey

+The General Social Survey (GSS) contains responses to a variety of demographic, behavioral, attitudinal, and special interest questions.
+The survey has been conducted for about 80 years, and is widely considered one of the best sources of sociological and attitudinal data covering the United States.
+For the purposes of this project, the GSS 'polviews' variable was used, and contains about 50,000 responses to a question regarding how conservative an individual believed they are.

 ## Trends

 After going through the variables in GSS I had available to me, I chose a few variables I thought would greatly differ between liberals and conservatives, and analyzed each of the variables’ distributions, as well as their codewords.
 The variables I ended up choosing were all categorical in nature, and dealt with the respondents’ trust in others, belief in fairness, and personal happiness.